Introduction

 There are a few online alternatives to model any peptide sequence and quickly see the effect of amino acid composition in the secondary structure.
 One of the best-known is Foldit (www.fold.it, Miller et al. (2020)), a gaming platform for biochemistry and structural biology teaching.
 It is a highly recommended alternative for most courses related to protein structure.

-In this course we are going to try a more recent proposal, recently twitted by Sergey Ovchinnikov:
+In this course we are going to try a more recent proposal, twitted by Sergey Ovchinnikov:

 This is based on ColabFold (see https://github.com/sokrypton/ColabFold and Mirdita et al. (2022)), an Alphafold2 (see Jumper et al. (2021)) free notebook in Google Colab notebook.
-All you need is a Google account and the following cheatsheet.
+All you need is a Google account and the cheatsheet in Figure 13.

 Now go to ColabFold Single: https://colab.research.google.com/github/sokrypton/af_backprop/blob/beta/examples/AlphaFold_single.ipynb

 Construct some small proteins and compare the output.
-Note that the first model will take 3-5 min, but the others will be faster.
+Use 6 recycle steps to obtain diverse structures and then click in the “Animate trajectories” chunk.
+Note that the first model will take 2-4 min, but the others will be faster.
 I provide here some interesting examples (IUPAC one-letter amino acid code):

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA